Kasra1377/fitness_tracker/README.md

 📝Description
 ---
 Fitness Tracker is a project that helps exercisers to track their exercises way better.
 This application does two main tasks:

-1)measures the count of dambbells which are lifted up and down by exerciser.
+1)Measures the count of dambbells which are lifted up and down by the exerciser.

-2)Counts the number of stand and sits that exerciser does during his/her exercise.
+2)Counts the number of stands and sits that exerciser does during his/her exercise.

 This application is made with the help of Pose module of the Google's MediaPipe API.

 ### 🖥 Installation
 ---